WeiHungLin/fNIRS_NLP/README.md

 - Example de-identified data is included under `Example_data/` for demonstration only.
 If you use your own data, follow the same file naming and channel conventions present in the examples.
 - Some analysis steps require external access (e.g., LingPred for surprisal).
 Obtain necessary permissions before running those steps.

 ---

-## Tests & validation

-There are no automated unit tests currently.
-I can add a minimal smoke test for the Python parts (for example: import `brain_score.py` and run a tiny example) if you'd like.

----